adityarn/adityarn.github.io/index.md

 ### Upcoming

 1. A study of how the variability of the Weddell Gyre helped drive polynya formation over the Maud Rise.
+1. A study of how the large scale gyre circulation affects the cross-slope exchange of heat in the Amundsen Sea.
+1. What factors affects the mixing of Circumpolar Deep Water on seasonal and interannual timescales over the continental shelves and the open Southern Ocean?

 ### Reports